tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 will be changed to match (within 200 milliseconds) and an undo level will be created.
-When the editor content changes by this mechanism, the editor will attempt to retain the selection, however if the previous selection does not exist in the new content, the cursor set to the start of the document.
+When the editor content changes by this mechanism, the editor will attempt to retain the selection, however if the previous selection does not exist in the new content, the cursor returns to the start of the document.

 This prop allows the editor to be used as a controlled component by setting the `value` prop and using the `onEditorChange` event to update the `value`.